qemu/qemu/docs/devel/writing-monitor-commands.rst

 command.
 It might be instructive to check the command's documentation with HMP's "help" command.

-Please, check the "-monitor" command-line option to know how to open a user monitor.
+Please check the "-monitor" command-line option to know how to open a user monitor.

 Writing more complex commands
 -----------------------------

-A QMP command is capable of returning any data the QAPI supports like integers, strings, booleans, enumerations and user defined types.
+A QMP command is capable of returning any data QAPI supports like integers, strings, booleans, enumerations and user defined types.

 In this section we will focus on user defined types.
-Please, check the QAPI documentation for information about the other types.
+Please check the QAPI documentation for information about the other types.